Guide to complaints for gambling operators

 If you do not appeal within the three months’ timeframe, the decision is final.
 This means that the courts cannot try your appeal.
 However, as an exception, the courts can decide to try appeals even though the deadline has passed.

-You can find the regulation concerning judicial review in section 50 to 58 in the Danish Gambling Act below.
+You can find the regulation concerning judicial review in section 50 to 58 in the Danish Gambling Act.
 The regulation concerning appeal for Greenland, you will find in section 37 to 40 in the Greenlandic Act on Gambling.
-Finally, you can find the regulation on appeal fees in the Tax Administration Act section 35c on retsinformation (legal information) through the link below.
+Finally, you can find the regulation on appeal fees in the Tax Administration Act section 35c on retsinformation (legal information).